 Region

-Select the region for the synchronization node.
-The resolution results are applied in this region.
-If your business spans multiple regions, create a synchronization node in each region to apply private DNS resolution to all relevant access control policies.
+Select the region for the synchronization node's VPC.
+Private DNS resolution applies to access control policies in this region.
+If your business is distributed across two regions, you must create a synchronization node in each region and configure domain names for each node to apply private DNS resolution results to the access control policies in both regions.

 VPC

 Select the VPC for the synchronization node.
-This VPC is used to access the DNS server and can be any of your business VPCs.
-We recommend selecting a VPC that does not have a VPC Border or NAT Border firewall.
+This VPC is used to access the DNS server and can be any business VPC.
+We recommend that you do not select a VPC that is already used by a VPC Border or NAT Border.

 Zone and vSwitch

 Select the vSwitch for the synchronization node.
-You can also manually specify an IP address for the ENI of the synchronization node.
-The IP address must not conflict with any existing IP addresses in the vSwitch.
+You can also manually specify an IP address for the endpoint ENI of the synchronization node.
+The IP address must not conflict with an existing IP address within the vSwitch.
 If you do not specify an IP address, Cloud Firewall automatically assigns one.

-Single-zone scenario: Create one synchronization node in a vSwitch within a single availability zone.
-This option does not provide disaster recovery.
+Single-availability zone scenario: Create a single synchronization node in a vSwitch within one availability zone.
+This scenario does not provide disaster recovery.

 If your DNS server type is PrivateZone, the protocol is UDP.

-If your DNS server type is PrivateZone, the port is 53.
+If your DNS server type is PrivateZone, the resolution port is 53.

-Select the firewall boundaries where the DNS resolution results will apply.
-A single synchronization node can apply to multiple Cloud Firewall boundaries, but each boundary in a region can be associated with only one synchronization node.
-You must select at least one boundary.
+Select the firewall boundaries where the private DNS resolution results will apply.
+A node can be applied to multiple boundaries, but each boundary in a region can be associated with only one node.
+You must select at least one.
 The available boundaries are:

 Internet Border